K. Ali Kutty Musliyar

-K. Ali Kutty Musliyar (born 1945) is an Indian Islamic scholar from Kerala.
+K. Ali Kutty Musliyar (1945 – 23 July 2026) was an Indian Islamic scholar from Kerala.
 As of 2022, he was General Secretary, Samastha Kerala Jamiyyathul Ulama (EK Samastha), the body of Sunni Shafi'i scholars in northern Kerala.

-As of 2014 he was Principal, Jami'ya Nooriya Arabic College, Perinthalmanna (2003–present) and President, Ponnani Maunathul Islam Arabic College.
+As of 2014 he was Principal, Jami'ya Nooriya Arabic College, Perinthalmanna (2003–2026) and President, Ponnani Maunathul Islam Arabic College.

 Life and career

+Early life

 Ali Kutty Musliyar was born in 1945.
 He completed his post-graduate degree in Islamic Studies from Jami'ya Nooriya Arabic College, Perinthalmanna in 1968 (Moulavi Fazil Faizi).

 He was appointed qadi of the village of Thirurkad in 1965.

 Career

 In 1970, Ali Kutty Musliyar became the Perintalmanna Taluk General Secretary, Samastha Kerala Jamiyyathul Ulama and in 1976 Malappuram District Joint Secretary of the Samastha.
 In 1986 he was inducted to the mushavara of the Samastha and in 1991 he became General Secretary, Sunni Yuvajana Sangham (SYS).
-In 1979 he started teaching at Jami'ya Nooriya (Arabic Literature till 1991 and the Fiqh from 1991) and was appointed as the Principal in 2003.
+In 1979 he started teaching at Jami'ya Nooriya (Arabic Literature till 1991 and the Fiqh from 1991) and was appointed the Principal in 2003.

 As of 2022 he was the General Secretary, Samastha Kerala Jem-iyyathul Ulama.

+Death

+Musliyar died on 23 July 2026, at the age of 81.